Get in Touch

 Introduction

-This section offers a comprehensive overview of when to apply 'machine learning', the factors to consider, and the underlying concepts, including advantages and disadvantages.
-It covers data types (structured/unstructured/static/streamed), data validity and volume, data-driven versus user-driven analytics, statistical models compared to machine learning models, challenges in unsupervised learning, the bias-variance trade-off, iteration and evaluation, cross-validation strategies, and the distinctions between supervised, unsupervised, and reinforcement learning.
+This section offers a broad overview of when to apply 'machine learning', the factors to consider, and the implications involved, including its advantages and disadvantages.
+Topics include data types (structured, unstructured, static, streamed), data validity and volume, data-driven versus user-driven analytics, statistical models compared to machine learning models, challenges associated with unsupervised learning, the bias-variance trade-off, iteration and evaluation methods, cross-validation strategies, and distinctions between supervised, unsupervised, and reinforcement learning.

 MAJOR TOPICS